Skip to main content

 or available locally via: info '(coreutils) ls invocation'

-Many Linux commands, and programs that people have written that can be
+Many Linux commands, and programs that people have written that can be run from within the shell, support a --help flag to display more information on how to use the commands or programs.

-or try the “b” and spacebar keys to skip up and down by full page.
+To navigate through the man pages, you may use the up and down arrow keys to move line-by-line, or try the “b” and spacebar keys to skip up and down by full page.
+Quit the man pages by typing “q”.

 Creating and Changing Directories#

-, which creates a new directory.
-Let’s create a directory with the name linux_workshop
+The next command we will discuss is mkdir, which creates a new directory.
+Let’s create a directory with the name linux_workshop:

 $ mkdir linux_workshop

-listed among the contents of your home directory.
+Now, if you type ls, you should see linux_workshop listed among the contents of your home directory.

-(“change directory”), which changes our location to a different directory.
+The next command that we will discuss is cd (“change directory”), which changes our location to a different directory.
 Let’s enter the directory we have just created:

 $ cd linux_workshop

-Now, our current directory is linux_workshop
+Now, our current directory is linux_workshop:

 $ pwd